yasian04/yasian04/TIS E-PORTFOLIO/PROFILE SECTIONS/README.md

 - SPM Certificate,obtained in 2021.
 - MUET Certificate, obtained in 2022.

-**Additional**

 **Projects :**

-I'm doing the report of design thinking that are developed about an application that alert us to the presence of viruses on our devices or software at any time.
+- I'm doing the report of design thinking that are developed about an application that alert us to the presence of viruses on our devices or software at any time.
 I think it is a little bit complicated for me.